e-regular-games/vuze-3d-stitcher/notes/color_regression.md

 | :----: |
   | <img src="color_regression_linear.png" alt="Lens 1 change in sin(h) in 3d and histogram." width="400px" /> |

-The standard deviation of the error between the target value and the approximation $\left{ h_a, s_a, v_a \right}$ for each component of the color is provided below.
+The standard deviation of the error between the target value and the approximation $\left\\{ h_a, s_a, v_a \right\\}$ for each component of the color is provided below.
 The mean for each was in most cases zero, or near zero.

 | Lens | $\sigma_{\sin(h_f)-\sin(h_a)}$ | $\sigma_{\cos(h_f)-\cos(h_a)}$ | $\sigma_{s_f-s_a}$ | $\sigma_{v_f-v_a}$ |
 | ----- | ----- | ----- | ----- | ----- |